Spiced vegetarian haggis parcel with Scottish potato scone

 Steam the haggis parcels for eight minutes.
 Once cooked, unwrap the clingfilm from the parcels and cut diagonally in half.

 To serve, place a potato scone on the centre of each plate with a haggis parcel on top.
-Serve the crisps and sauce on top and garnish with the pearls and a sprig of chervil.
+Serve the sauce on top and garnish with a sprig of chervil.